isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ![analytics-bi-directlake-warehouse-starschema](./Images/Warehouse.png)

 ### Create Pipeline and set up Warehouse SQL views to populate Lakehouse tables
-A video that walks you through the steps below can be accessed at this link. **2/29/2024 Update** - The Pipeline was split into two to improve query runtime performance.
+**2/29/2024 Update** - The Pipeline was split into two to improve query runtime performance.

 At the time of writing this documentation, it is not posible to upload or paste the JSON from a Pipeline into Fabric to create a new Pipeline.
 Once that capabilitiy is added, sample code will replace these manual steps in this repo.